kubedb/cli/docs/tutorials/mongodb/README.md

 mgo1      ClusterIP   10.105.200.75   <none>        27017/TCP   7m
 ```

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
-Run the following command to see the modified tpr:
+Run the following command to see the modified MongoDB object:

 ```yaml
 $ kubedb get mg -n demo mgo1 -o yaml